frappe/erpnext_com/erpnext_com/www/contribute.md

 		<h4>Visual Design</h4>
 	</div>
 	<div class="col-md-8">
-		Usability and design are one of the key strengths of Frappe / ERPNext.
+		Usability and design are one of the key strengths of Frappé / ERPNext.
 We want to make it possible for artists to cover the web and people with designs inspired by ERPNext.
 Please join the <a href="https://discuss.erpnext.com" target="_blank">community</a> / <a href="https://github.com/frappe/erpnext/issues" target="_blank">GitHub</a> to discuss on how you can help us with design.
 	</div>
 </div>
 <hr>